designmynight/designmynight-developers/hugo/content/customising-email-templates/index.md

 ## Can we customise the fonts used in the emails?
 Unfortunately, the majority of web email clients don't support rendering custom fonts.
 If you want to support the ones that do, you will need to ensure that you provide web safe fonts.

-Here's a guide to help you know the CSS support across different web email clients: [https://www.campaignmonitor.com/css/](https://www.campaignmonitor.com/css/text-fonts/font/)
+Here's a guide to help you know [the CSS support across different web email clients](https://www.campaignmonitor.com/css/text-fonts/font/)